UK public figures urge Pakistan to release brother of pro-Imran Khan human rights lawyer - ExBulletin

 UK public figures urge Pakistan to release brother of pro-Imran Khan human rights lawyer

-ISLAMABAD ISLAMABAD (AP) Several prominent public figures in Britain have urged Pakistan to release the brother of a human rights lawyer who served as an adviser to ousted former prime minister Imran Khan.
+Several high-profile public figures in Britain have urged Pakistan to release the brother of a human rights lawyer who served as an adviser to ousted former prime minister Imran Khan.

 The call from former UK Cabinet ministers, senior lawyers, renowned journalists and legal rights organizations went out on Wednesday evening.
 It comes after the arrest this week of Murad Akbar, the brother of lawyer Shahzad Akbar.